Mercedes C-Class saloon

-“The Mercedes C-Class is classier, more comfortable and even cheaper to run than before but let down by a noisy diesel engine."
+"The Mercedes C-Class is classier, more comfortable and even cheaper to run than before but let down by a noisy diesel engine."

-Think of the new Mercedes C-Class as a mini version of the top-of-the-range Mercedes S-Class and you’ll not go far wrong.
-Mercedes has given the car a luxurious interior, lots of clever equipment, and a choice of petrol or diesel engines.
-As a small executive saloon, the C-Class competes with models such as the BMW 3 Series, Audi A4, and Lexus IS.
+Think of the Mercedes C-Class as a smaller version of the top-of-the-range Mercedes S-Class.
+Mercedes has given the car a luxurious interior, lots of clever equipment and a choice of petrol or diesel engines.
+As a small executive saloon, the C-Class competes with models such as the BMW 3 Series, Audi A4 and Lexus IS.

-Right now, the C-Class can be fitted with a choice of one 2.0-litre petrol engine or two 2.1-litre diesels badged C220 BlueTEC and the more powerful C250 BlueTEC.
-The diesels have excellent fuel economy, but are also quite noisy.
+Right now, the C-Class can be fitted with a choice of a 2.0-litre petrol or one of two 2.1-litre diesel engines (the latter badged C220 BlueTEC and C250 BlueTEC respectively).
+The diesels offer excellent fuel economy, but are also quite noisy.
 A petrol-electric hybrid has also joined the range, boasting emissions as low as 94g/km, 78mpg and sports car-baiting performance.
-For the first time in the UK, buyers can also opt for four-wheel drive.
+For the first time in the UK, C-Class buyers can also specify four-wheel drive.

-The new Mercedes C-Class can be specified in three trims – SE, Sport, and AMG Line.
-All models come with alloy wheels, synthetic leather interior, dual-zone climate control, auto headlights and wipers, cruise control and a seven-inch colour display.
+The new Mercedes C-Class is available in three trims – SE, Sport and AMG Line.
+All models come with alloy wheels, synthetic leather interior trim, dual-zone climate control, automatic headlights and wipers, cruise control and a seven-inch colour display.